-Englewood’s Flat Rock Nature Preserve consists of 150 acres of second growth woodland, wetlands, meadows, gardens and ponds and nature building managed by Flat Rock Nature Association, a non-profit organization which hosts educational programs.
+Englewood’s Flat Rock Nature Preserve consists of 150 acres of second growth woodland, wetlands, meadows, gardens, a pond and a nature building managed by the Flat Rock Nature Association, a non-profit organization which hosts educational programs.

 The preserve is surrounded on the north, south and west by dense residential housing.
 Englewood Cliffs is to the east of the preserve.
 Flat Rock Nature Preserve is a remnant section of a once massive hardwood forest on the western palisades.
 This forest remained intact until about 1859 when large scale logging occurred to provide railroad ties for the northern railroad which had extended into Englewood.
 Overtime, the forest grew back on land that was to become the Flat Rock Nature Preserve.

 In the fall of 2012 a new permanent exhibit in the nature center known as “A Walk in the Woods” was completed.
 The exhibit showcases the four primary habitats found at Flat Rock:

 Each exhibit has interactive puzzles, information fact cards & flip-books on the flora and fauna found in each habitat.
 Speaking of fauna, this Turtle has a home in “A Walk in the Woods”.